After a long winter, what better time to sell a home than the springtime?

 1. Focus on the exterior of the house first

 Winter likely brought you loads of precipitation, scattering wilted leaves all over your yard.
 It’s time to clean that mess up!
 Good landscaping shows that you care about the quality and appearance of the home inside and out.
 Also keep in mind that landscaping can increase resale value by up to 14 percent.
+If you decide to do the landscaping yourself, invest in some quality landscaping tools from ArchiPro.
+It’ll save you time, money and you’ll get that quality landscaping look that buyers will love.

 Even before potential buyers walk into your home, they are making judgments of the curb appeal – so make it a good one!
 It is important to clean up dead leaves, trim overgrown trees and plants so they do not take away from the appearance of the home.
 Make sure the lawn is freshly mowed and eliminate lawn ornaments as potential buyers need to imagine the home as their own.
 After a tough winter, I’m sure your house has seen better days.
 A quick power wash can revitalize your home in a cost-effective manner.